 While I get into this level of detail in my budget—specific expenses in specific categories, every time I spend money—I learned that I’m an outlier!
-Most other people use far simpler methods of budgeting and tracking.
+This isn’t how experts budget, most of the time.
+Instead, most other people use far simpler methods of budgeting and tracking.

 As you’ll see below, some folks budget, but don’t track.
 Other folks track, but don’t budget.
 Many people do both, but do so infrequently (every month or so).

 This was the most uncommon response I got, but it can work.
 A Dime Saved blog uses the “Envelope system” to budget without any tracking.
 In its original form, the Envelope system literally involved placing cash bills into different labeled envelopes.

 Need groceries?
 Grab cash from the Grocery envelope.